In This Moment

 In This Moment is an American rock band from Los Angeles, California, formed by singer Maria Brink and guitarist Chris Howorth in 2005.
 They found drummer Jeff Fabb and started the band as Dying Star.
 Unhappy with their musical direction, they changed their name to In This Moment and gained two band members, guitarist Blake Bunzel and bassist Josh Newell.
 In 2005, bassist Newell left the band and was replaced by Jesse Landry.

 Their debut album, Beautiful Tragedy, was released in 2007.
 Their follow up, The Dream, was released the following year and debuted at number 73 on the Billboard 200.
 The band's third album, A Star-Crossed Wasteland, was released in 2010, and their fourth album, Blood, was released in 2012 and debuted at number 15.
 Their fifth album, Black Widow, was released in 2014 and debuted at number 8, their highest chart position to date.
 Ritual, their sixth album, was released in the summer of 2017 and debuted at number 23.
 Their seventh studio album, Mother, was released in 2020.
 Their eighth album, Godmode, was released in 2023.
+The band's ninth album, Witch, was released in August 2026.

 The band's lineup has changed several times.
 Landry was replaced by Kyle Konkiel in 2009 and Konkiel was replaced by Travis Johnson in 2010.
 Jeff Fabb and Blake Bunzel left the band in 2011, and were replaced by Tom Hane and Randy Weitzel respectively.
 In March 2016, drummer Tom Hane announced his departure from the band and was replaced by Kent Diimmel, formerly of 3 by Design.

 In This Moment has received two Alternative Press Music Awards nominations, including two for Best Hard Rock Artist and one for Best Live Band.
 They have also received a Grammy nomination for Best Metal Performance.
 The band has five singles and an album certified Platinum and Gold by the Recording Industry Association of America (RIAA).
-They have performed on several notable tours and festivals including Ozzfest in 2007 and 2008; Warped Tour in 2009; Download Festival in 2009, 2013, and 2018; Mayhem Festival in 2010; Music as a Weapon V tour in 2011; Uproar Festival in 2012; Rock on the Range in 2012, 2013, and 2015; Carnival of Madness tour in 2013; Knotfest in 2014; Rockfest and Rocklahoma in 2015; Carolina Rebellion in 2018; Louder Than Life in 2017 and 2019; Aftershock in 2014, 2017, and 2021; Welcome to Rockville in 2013, 2015, 2017, and 2019; and Knotfest in 2022.